shakiltha/shakiltha/README.md

 # 💫 About Me:
 Hi.
 I am a frontend web developer expert in React.
 I'm building different web projects for learning purpose.<br>I'm discovering new library and packages in javascript and react ecosystem  <br>everyday.
-It is easy to get lost in web technologies and not becoming specialized in any technology.<br>So my goal is to become expert in MERN stack.
+It is easy to get lost in web technologies and not becoming specialized in any stack or field.<br>So my goal is to become expert in MERN stack.

 ## 🌐 Socials: